Upendra (actor): Craft and style

 Upendra's films have been praised and criticized for their unusual plotlines and screenplay.
 During a radio interview, Upendra expressed his disappointment at being labeled as a "different director" and explained that most of his directorial ventures deal with the things that he had undergone in his real life.
 He said, in regards to his non-linear narrative, that "when one wants to capture the upheavals in one's mind, it becomes a jumble.
 Our mind is like that, always confused."

 The subject of the films coupled with Uppi's novel approach made headlines for mixed reasons.
-Upendra added that in his self-titled film he explored human nature which "ended with “Aham Brahmaasmi", where I wanted to say rise above I."
+Upendra added that in his self-titled film he explored human nature which "ended with "Aham Brahmaasmi", where I wanted to say rise above I."

 Personal life

 Family

 On 14 December 2003, Upendra married actress and former Miss Kolkata Priyanka Trivedi, who first starred opposite him in the Telugu movie Raa and then in H2O.
-Upendra and his family now resides in Bangalore.
+Upendra and his family now reside in Bengaluru.